+An integrated delivery system consists of a number of different types of healthcare organizations, such as hospitals, clinics, and nursing homes, owned and operated as a single entity.
+Although integrated delivery systems offer the opportunity to coordinate all aspects of patient care under a single umbrella, their complexity makes the overall management process much more difficult than in smaller organizations that focus on one type of service.
 Although integrated delivery systems can be structured in many ways, the defining characteristic of such systems is that the organization has the ability to assume full clinical responsibility for the healthcare needs of a defined population.
 Because state laws typically mandate that the insurance function can be assumed only by licensed insurers, integrated delivery systems typically contract with insurers rather than directly with employers.
-Sometimes the insurer, often a managed care plan, is owned by the integrated delivery system itself, but generally it is separately owned.
+Sometimes, the insurer, often a managed care plan, is owned by the integrated delivery system itself, but generally it is separately owned.
 In contracts with some insurers, the integrated delivery system receives a fixed payment per plan-covered life and hence assumes both the financial and clinical risks associated with providing healthcare services.

-To be an effective competitor, integrated delivery systems must minimize the provision of unnecessary services because additional services create added costs but do not necessarily result in additional revenues.
-Thus, the objective of integrated delivery systems is to provide all needed services to its member population in the lowest-cost setting (see "Healthcare in Practice: What We Spend on Healthcare").
+To be an effective competitor, integrated delivery systems must minimize the provision of unnecessary services, because additional services create added costs but do not necessarily result in additional revenues.
+Thus, the objective of integrated delivery systems is to provide all needed services to its member population in the lowest-cost setting (see "Practice in Healthcare: What We Spend on Healthcare").
 To achieve this goal, integrated delivery systems invest heavily in primary care services, especially prevention, early intervention, and wellness programs.
 Thus, clinical integration among the various providers and components of care is essential to achieving quality, cost efficiency, and patient satisfaction.

 In spite of the benefits of integration, health system executives have found that managing large, diverse enterprises is difficult.
 In many cases, the financial and patient care gains predicted were not realized, and some integrated delivery systems formed in the 1990s have broken up.
-However, healthcare reform legislation has created additional incentives that have fostered the rise of the accountable care organization.
-We discuss this new provider form, along with other features of reform, in chapter 3.
+However, healthcare reform legislation has created additional incentives that have fostered the creation of a new type of integrated delivery system, the accountable care organization.
+We discuss this new form of provider, along with other features of reform, in chapter 3.

-HEALTHCARE IN PRACTICE What We Spend on Healthcare
+PRACTICE IN HEALTHCARE What We Spend on Healthcare